 Dental Front Desk Patience & Customer Service

 Dental front desk patience is the first step to better customer service.
 And is a skill we can all improve on.
-This month of June, 2021, my blog posts focus on customer service.
-And that includes our dental office phone management.
-So, let’s take a look together at just how we can improve upon our personal interactions this month.
+So, let’s take a look together at just how we can improve upon our personal interactions.
 And this includes our dental office team relationships.
 Because we must begin within.
 And customer service management trickles down from the very top!

 Leadership is a responsibility of the entire team.
 Please consider yourself a leader within your dental practice.
 Because you truly are!
 All eyes and ears are upon each member of the dental office team each day.
 And it’s not just the patients who are attentive to the dental team.
 Other team members watch too!
 And we all encourage and mold each other in ways we are not consciously aware of.
 So, let’s really shine!